Casa Milà: Building owners

 Casa Milà was built for Roser Segimón and her husband Pere Milà.
-Roser Segimón was the wealthy widow of Josep Guardiola, an Indiano or Americano, or former colonist returned from South America, who had made his fortune with a coffee plantation in Guatemala.
-Her second husband, Pere Milà was a developer known for his flamboyant lifestyle.
+Roser Segimón was the wealthy widow of Josep Guardiola, an Indiano or Americano, or former colonist returned from the Americas, who had made his fortune with a coffee plantation in Guatemala.
+Her second husband, Pere Milà, was a developer known for his flamboyant lifestyle.

 Construction process

 In 1905, Milà and Segimón married and on June 9, Roser Segimón bought a house with garden which occupied an area of 1,835 square meters, located on Paseo de Gracia, 92.
 In September, they commissioned Gaudí for building them a new house with the idea of living in the main floor and renting out the rest of the apartments.
 On February 2, 1906, the project was presented to the Barcelona City Council and the works began, demolishing the pre-existing building instead of reforming it, as in the case of the Casa Batlló.

 The building was completed in December 1910 and the owner asked Gaudí to make a certificate to inhabit the main floor, which the City Council authorized in October 1911, and the couple moved in.
 On October 31, 1912, Gaudí issued the certificate stating that, in accordance with his plans and his direction, the work had been completed and the whole house was ready to be rented.